Ferrari 360 - Coolant Flush

 I also took my undertray outside and cleaned it with water to remove dirt and such.

 Next step is to drain the radiators.
 There is a drain cap for each radiator, remove those and catch the old coolant.
-For my passenger side cap, I had to clip the wing on each side, since the radaitor was sitting very close to a piece of the frame, but it’s still easy to get on and off.
+For my passenger side cap, I had to clip the wing on each side, since the radiator was sitting very close to a piece of the frame, but it’s still easy to get on and off.
 Watch the coolant to see if any oil is mixed in, if so, you likely need a heat exchanger replacement.

 Remove the coolant cap on the overflow tank in the engine bay.
 Blow some compressor air down there using one of the attachments from the Airvac tool and your air compressor.
 This will clear out much more of the coolant lines.